James Huffam: First World War

-Berwick-on-Tweed.
-His siblings were Alfred Meek, John Henry, Elizabeth Clara Margery, Dorothy Francis, Henry Harold and Dorothy Gertrude Beatrice.
-Huffam was educated at Spittal Council School.
+Post-war and Second World War

+After the war, James Palmer Huffam remained in the army.
 He was initiated as a Freemason at St David's Lodge No 393 Berwick on Tweed on 17 Feb 1920, age 22.
 On 23 April 1935, he married Constance Marion Huffam at Valletta, Malta and they had two children.
+He was for a time seconded to the Royal Air Force as a flying officer, He undertook service in India and West Africa.
+He eventually rose to the rank of major and retired in 1938 for the first time.

-After the War, James Palmer Huffam remained in the army undertaking service in India and West Africa.
-He eventually rose to the rank of Major and retired in 1938 for the first time.
-During the Second World War he went back into the service and was the Assistant Provost Marshal for France and was involved in the D Day Landings.
+During the Second World War he went back into the service and was the Assistant Provost Marshal for France, and was involved in the Normandy landings.
+He achieved the rank of major.
 He retired for the second time in 1945 and died in 1968 at Burnt Oak in Middlesex, on 16 February 1968.